Film, TV, Video and Performance

 Wilson, D. (2013) ‘The Suffolk Strangler’, Killers Behind Bars: The untold story [television programme] Produced and directed by Rory Wheeler.
 Popkorn Production, UK, 20:00, 6 February 2013, Channel 5, 60 mins.

-3. Television series available online
+3. Television programmes available online or on demand

 • Title